DevEpsilon/PROJECT-Evolution/README.md

 Do not use this template for personal use.

-Copyright protected; Vlad Zhelezniak 2021
+Copyright protected license; Vlad Zhelezniak 2021

+For private use; CWU EVOLUTION PROJECT